iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

   ...
 ```

-Plotting stage outputs are convenient for defining plots within the stage
+Plotting stage outputs is convenient for working with plots at the stage level,
 without having to write top-level `plots` definitions in `dvc.yaml`.
-They do not
+However,
-support custom plot IDs or multiple data sources.
+stage-level plots do not support custom plot IDs or multiple data sources.

 [pipelines]: /doc/start/data-management/data-pipelines